-25. Requests the United Nations Regional Office for Central Africa, in collaboration with the United Nations Regional Centre for Peace and Disarmament in Africa, to facilitate the efforts undertaken by the States members of the Standing Advisory Committee, in particular for their execution of the Implementation Plan for the Kinshasa Convention;14 continue to assist the countries of Central Africa in tackling the issues of refugees and displaced persons in their territories;
+25. Requests the United Nations Regional Office for Central Africa, in collaboration with the United Nations Regional Centre for Peace and Disarmament in Africa, to facilitate the efforts undertaken by the States members of the Standing Advisory Committee, in particular for their execution of the Implementation Plan for the Kinshasa Convention;14

-26. Requests the Secretary-General and the Office of the United Nations High Commissioner for Refugees, with the support of the international community, to
+26. Requests the Secretary-General and the Office of the United Nations High Commissioner for Refugees, with the support of the international community, to continue to assist the countries of Central Africa in tackling the issues of refugees and displaced persons in their territories, recalling the Sao Tome Declaration on refugees and internally displaced persons,15 adopted at the fifty-fifth ministerial meeting of the Standing Advisory Committee;